Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

 2. Enter a name for the language in the *Name* field.

 3. Enter a key for the language in the *Key* field.
 The key is required for API access and must be system wide unique.
+The language key must fulfill the criteria of the language codes according to [RFC 4646](https://www.heise.de/netze/rfc/rfcs/rfc4646.shtml).
+For instance, keys with the following structure are valid:
+  - en
+  - en_US
+  - en-US

 4. Enable the *Active* toggle to set the language directly after creation to active.